leynos/crate-tools/docs/lading-design.md

 The tool's internal representation of the workspace is critical for its operation.
 This model will be constructed at runtime by executing `cargo metadata --format-version 1` and parsing its JSON output.
 This approach is superior to manual TOML parsing as it correctly handles path dependencies, build scripts, and complex workspace configurations.

+#### Implementation notes (Step 1.2)

+- Workspace discovery is anchored in `lading.workspace.metadata`.
+The module uses `plumbum` to construct `cargo metadata --format-version 1`, normalising the workspace root via `lading.utils.normalise_workspace_root` before invoking the command.
+- Failures to locate the `cargo` executable, non-zero exit codes, or malformed JSON payloads raise `CargoMetadataError`.
+This keeps command execution details contained and provides a consistent error surface for higher layers.
+- The wrapper returns the parsed JSON mapping directly.
+Later roadmap steps will build dedicated models on top of this structure without re-running the command or reparsing JSON.

 The discovery process will populate an internal data structure representing the workspace graph, containing:

 - **Workspace Root:** The absolute path to the workspace directory.